10 Study Tips and Skills That’ll Bring Out the Genius In You

 Click to Expand

 I don’t know what it is about studying, maybe it’s because the brain is 90% water, but I’m always drinking water when I’m doing it.
-In addition to drinking water more often, bring some food so that you could keep going when, not if, you get hungry.
-If you go on for too long without food, your blood sugar drops and you will be easily confused and studying becomes more difficult than it needs to be.
+In addition to drinking water more often, bring some food so that you could keep going when you get hungry.
+Note that I said WHEN you get hungry, not IF you get hungry, because you WILL get hungry.
+If you go on for too long without food while studying vigorously, studying may become more difficult than it needs to be.
+AND YOU KNOW, IT’S GOING TO BE JUST ANOTHER EXCUSE TO GO GET FOOD.

 8. Get the phone number from at least TWO people in your class.